Piano music of Gabriel Fauré: For two pianists

+Souvenirs de Bayreuth

 Subtitled Fantasie en forme de quadrille sur les thèmes favoris de l'Anneau de Nibelung ("Fantasy in the form of a quadrille on favourite themes from Der Ring des Nibelungen").
 Fauré admired the music of Wagner and was familiar with the smallest details of his scores, but he was one of the few composers of his generation not to come under Wagner's musical influence.

 From 1878, Fauré and his friend and ex-pupil André Messager made trips abroad to see Wagner operas.
 They saw Das Rheingold and Die Walküre at Cologne Opera; the complete Ring cycle in Munich and London; and Die Meistersinger in Munich and at Bayreuth, where they also saw Parsifal.
 They frequently performed as a party piece their joint composition, the irreverent Souvenirs de Bayreuth, written in about 1888.
 This short, skittish piano work for four hands sends up themes from The Ring.
 It consists of five short sections in which Wagner's themes are transformed into dance rhythms.
 The manuscript (in the Bibliothèque nationale, Paris) is in Messager's hand.

-- Suite d'orchestre, Op.
+Suite d'orchestre, Op.
 20

 Between 1867 and 1873, Fauré wrote a symphonic work for full orchestra.
 The piece was first heard in 1873 when Fauré and Saint-Saëns performed it in a two-piano version, but that transcription has not survived.
 Léon Boëllmann made a new transcription of the first movement in 1893.